The Remutaka Range

 Wellington’s harbour is surrounded by hills.
-Beyond its eastern shores, the bush-clad ridges of the Rimutaka Range dominate the view.
+Beyond its eastern shores, the bush-clad ridges of the Remutaka Range dominate the view.
 Here the southernmost section of the North Island’s mountainous spine meets the sea.

-The Rimutaka Range extends from the Rimutaka Hill Road (north of Upper Hutt) to the harbour’s entrance.
-Although lower than the Tararua Range to the north, the Rimutaka Range is still formidable, with peaks from 700 to 940 metres.
+The Remutaka Range extends from the Remutaka Hill Road (north of Upper Hutt) to the harbour’s entrance.
+Although lower than the Tararua Range to the north, the Remutaka Range is still formidable, with peaks from 700 to 940 metres.

-This is the popular name for the southern section of the Rimutaka Range, including the peak Orongorongo (816 metres).
+This is the popular name for the southern section of the Remutaka Range, including the peak Orongorongo (816 metres).

-Two rivers, the Orongorongo and the Wainuiomata, drain the Rimutaka Range, following older fault lines that run parallel with the West Wairarapa Fault.
+Two rivers, the Orongorongo and the Wainuiomata, drain the Remutaka Range, following older fault lines that run parallel with the West Wairarapa Fault.

 Huts in the hills